-Tobacco use behaviors also often intersect with issues related to food, alcohol, and place-based social determinants of health.
+Tobacco use behaviors also often intersect with issues related to food, cannabis, alcohol, and place-based social determinants of health.
 For example, smoking and food insecurity can be interdependently related both on an individual and neighborhood level.
 A cross-sectional health interview survey and food environment assessment in Schenectady, NY showed an association between higher odds of smoking and each of six different indicators of food distress: 1) consuming 1 or fewer serving of fruits and vegetables per day, 2) food insecurity, 3) receiving SNAP benefits, 4) using a food pantry, 5) living in a neighborhood with low access to healthy food, and 6) shopping for food at a store with limited healthy food choices.
 Stores types with limited food options also had more tobacco product availability and advertising, compounding the potential ill effects on health.
 People who smoke may spend more of their income (up to 24%) on cigarettes, which leaves them less money to spend on food.
 Smoking also can also act as an appetite suppressant, and chronic food insecurity can increase stress, which may further dependence on nicotine.
 Given this interdependence, creating retail environment that minimize the influence of tobacco may help support quit attempts in food insecure populations.
 Increased collaboration between tobacco and nutrition public health workers on healthy retail programs and policies may both reduce tobacco use and improve dietary behaviors.

 Licensing, Zoning, and Retailer Density